-Ninja’s appeal is such that he has played with Drake (shattering non-tournament viewership records, with over 635,000 concurrent viewers on Twitch) and England international footballer (soccer player) Dele Alli.
+Ninja’s appeal is such that he has played with Drake (shattering the then non-tournament viewership records, with over 635,000 concurrent viewers on Twitch) and England international footballer (soccer player) Dele Alli.
 He was the first e-gamer to feature on the cover of ESPN magazine, and claims to earn a tidy $500,000 per month from Twitch subscribers.
 Ninja’s total 2018 earnings stood at $10 million.

 Ninja is not the only well-known player, however, with the question of the world’s best players being considered a suitable topic for journalistic consideration.
-Indeed, Tyler Blevin, to give him his real name, is famous for his streaming rather than his e-sport competitiveness.
+Indeed, Tyler Blevins, to give him his real name, is famous for his streaming rather than his e-sport competitiveness.
 He does, however, hold the world record for consecutive duo wins alongside Malachi Greiner (Reverse2k to his fans).